unified-defi/equalizer-tokens/README.md

 ### Rejections

-Your submission will be starightaway rejected if it doesnt conform to the [Allowed formats](#Allowed-formats).
+Your submission will be straight away rejected if it does'nt conform to the [Allowed formats](#Allowed-formats).